Media type: Types

+An unofficial top-level type in common use is chemical, used for chemical file formats.
+In the context of Linux desktop environments, the unofficial top-level types inode (inodes other than normal files, such as filesystem directories, device files or symbolic links), x-content (removable media, such as x-content/image-dcf for DCF digital cameras), package (package manager packages) and x-office (generic categories of office productivity software document) are used.

 Subtypes

 A subtype typically consists of a media format, but it may or must also contain other content, such as a tree prefix, producer, product or suffix, according to the different rules in registration trees.

 All media types should be registered using the IANA registration procedures.
 For the efficiency and flexibility of the media type registration process, different structures of subtypes can be registered in registration trees that are distinguished by the use of tree prefixes.
 Currently the following trees are created: standard (no prefix), vendor (vnd. prefix), personal or vanity (prs. prefix), unregistered (x. prefix).
 These registration trees were first defined in November 1996 (obsoleted RFC 2048 - currently RFC 6838).
 New registration trees may be created by IETF Standards Action for external registration and management by well-known permanent organizations (e.g. scientific societies).

 Standards tree

 The standards tree does not use any tree prefix.
 Examples are text/javascript, image/png.

 Registrations in the standards tree must be either associated with IETF specifications approved directly by the IESG, or registered by an IANA recognized standards-related organization.